jlacar/jlacar.github.io/kotlin/0to1in5.md

 This one was super easy.
 Part 1 needed me to count how many of these words had specific lengths.
 These words were supposed to correspond to digits (0-9) on a display and some of them had unique lengths by which you could identify the digit being represented.
-The unique lengths were 2 (for the word representing 1), 3 (for the word representing 4), 4 ( for 7), and 7 (for 8).
-That's probably clear as mud but that's what it was.
+The unique lengths were 2 (for a word representing 1), 3 (for a word representing 4), 4 (for 7) , and 7 (for 8).
+Probably clear as mud to but again, go read the problem at the AoC website to get the whole story.

-To get a count of words that were any of those lengths, I could just apply a `filter` and then `count()` how many there were that satisfied the predicate.
+To get a count of words that were any of those lengths, I could apply a `filter` and then `count()` how many there were that satisfied the predicate.

-This time, I was confident enough with what I was doing to take two steps instead of just one.
+This time, I was confident enough with what I was doing to take two steps instead of the usual one.
 But first, I defined the criteria as an immutable list since it was essentially a constant.

 ```kotlin
 val digitLengths = listOf(2, 3, 4, 7)